 Rachel Rebecca Smith

-The Life Summary of Rachel Rebecca
+Brief Life History of Rachel Rebecca

-When Rachel Rebecca Smith was born on 1 September 1835, in Kanawha, Virginia, United States, her father, Jacob Clingman Smith, was 22 and her mother, Sara Susan Walker, was 16.
+When Rachel Rebecca Smith was born on 1 September 1835, in Kanawha, Virginia, United States, her father, Jacob Clingman Smith, was 22 and her mother, Sarah Susan Smith, was 16.
 She married Andrew Coleman Maze on 1 May 1861, in Roane, Virginia, United States.
 They were the parents of at least 3 sons and 6 daughters.
 She lived in Sheridan District, Calhoun, West Virginia, United States for about 40 years.
 She died on 20 April 1918, at the age of 82, and was buried in Industry, Calhoun, West Virginia, United States.

 Photos and Memories (0)